goFrendiAsgard/GoIgniter/README.md

     CodeIgniter3 is doing it right by supporting migration.
 In fact, it is almost impossible to write a script that is 100% working without any attempt to fix it later.
 Instead of trying to do so, build the simplest part possible, and gradually scale it.

-* If something is not broken, don't fix it, and don't throw it away just to be cool.
+* If something is not broken, don't fix it.

     CodeIgniter3 is stable enough.
 Some new technologies such as namespace might not be used extensively.
 The `$this->load->model()` might be ugly, but it has work since 2010, so let it be.

-* If something is broken, find out which part of the thing is actually broken, and fix/improve it.
+* If something is broken (outdated), find out which part exactly it is, and only fix/improve that part.

-    If your old comfortable car is rusty and outdated, you will fix the broken parts and add `Jarvis` on it, instead of buy a new expensive car, and spend some times to learn all the new things.
+    Sometime recode things from scratch is necessary, but most of the time, you can just extend and improve.

 * Do as little changes as possible, and only do it when necessary.

-    You are lazy, it is good, and keep it that way :)
+    You are lazy, it is good, and you should keep it that way :)

 # Minimum requirement

 * PHP 5.3, since I use `anonymous function`

 # How to start